THE MONTESSORI CONCEPT

 Sensorial

 The goal of the Montessori Sensorial section is to educate the child’s senses.
-This curriculum area contains Montessori-specific materials that help the child refine his or her experience of sight, sound, touch, taste and smell.
-The materials of this section are modeled on scientifically-based concepts, such as metric system dimensions or algebraic formulas.
-These materials also include manipulatives dealing with size, colour, shape, sound, texture, form, and dimension.
-As well as helping the children classify concepts, the Sensorial materials provide the groundwork for the development of other skills such as music, math, and language.
+This area contains materials that help the child refine experiences of sight, sound, touch, taste, and smell.
+The materials are based on concepts like metric dimensions and algebraic formulas.
+They include manipulatives for size, colour, shape, sound, texture, form, and dimension, providing groundwork for skills in music, math, and language.

 Language

-Language materials include sandpaper letters teaching the sound of each letter, movable alphabet for composing words and simple sentences, many types of language card exercises, and the metal insets, which develop pencil control necessary for writing.
-Often our children can be observed sounding out simple words and creating their first stories.
-Your child develops reading skills by using encoding and decoding methods.
-Children learn to apply laws like the schwa rules and phonograms.
-Grammar will also be introduced to the children.
-Comprehension and composition will be learnt according to the child’s readiness.
+Language materials include sandpaper letters for sounds, movable alphabet for words and sentences, language card exercises, and metal insets for pencil control.
+Children often sound out words and create their first stories.
+Reading skills develop through encoding and decoding.
+Children learn laws like schwa rules and phonograms.
+Grammar, comprehension, and composition are introduced based on readiness.

 Mathematics

-Mathematical materials emphasize the concepts of number recognition, quantities, linear counting, the decimal system, simple fractions, and beginning lessons in the four operations.
-Concepts are presented in a very concrete way so that children 3-6 are able to count and work with numbers up to thousands.
-Children are also able to work together counting the chains, sharing out quantities, and creating large numbers with the “golden beads”.
-These concrete materials show the child the beginnings of what will later become abstract concepts.
-A firm foundation in the operations of addition, subtraction, multiplication and division will be laid.
+Mathematical materials focus on number recognition, quantities, counting, the decimal system, fractions, and the four operations.
+Concepts are presented concretely, allowing children aged 3-6 to count and work with numbers up to thousands.
+Children collaborate with counting chains, sharing quantities, and creating large numbers with “golden beads,” laying a foundation for abstract concepts and operations in addition, subtraction, multiplication, and division.

 Science

-Science is an integral element of the Montessori curriculum.
-Among other things, it represents a way of life: a clear thinking approach to gathering information and problem solving.
-The scope of the Montessori science curriculum includes a sound introduction to botany, zoology, chemistry, physics, geology and astronomy.
-The Montessori approach to science cultivates children’s fascination with the universe and helps them develop a lifelong interest in observing nature and discovering more about the world in which they live.
-Simple science experiments will be conducted in class.
+Science is integral to the Montessori curriculum, representing a clear-thinking approach to information and problem-solving.
+The scope includes botany, zoology, chemistry, physics, geology, and astronomy.
+The Montessori approach cultivates children’s fascination with the universe and lifelong interest in observing nature and discovery.
+Simple science experiments are conducted in class.

 Cultural